microservices-community/website/web/coc.md

 ### §4.1 Reporting

-To report an incident to the [Council](/boards/#Council) (or its delegates), please fill an [incident report](/Microservices_Community_Incident_Report.docx) with the [Ethics Committee](/boards/#Ethics-Committee).
-You can contact the Committee at its main email address or any of its members directly.
+To report an incident to the [Council](/boards-and-groups/#Council) (or its delegates), please fill an [incident report](/Microservices_Community_Incident_Report.docx) with the [Ethics Committee](/boards-and-groups/#Ethics-Committee).
+You can contact the Committee at its main email address or its members directly.
 All complaints will be taken seriously, kept confidential, and will receive a response.

 ## §5.
 If You've Done Something Improper